solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 <p align=center>
 <span style="color:#005cc2">
-**Definition:
+ <b>Definition:
 The true value of a rare mat is the value created by using the rare mat in a recipe...
-compared to the next-best option that doesn't use the rare mat.**
+...compared to the next-best option that doesn't use the rare mat.</b>
 </span>.
  </p>